Drug Screening in the Era of Legalized Marijuana

 Laws in New Jersey authorize recreational and medical use of marijuana.
 Employers can’t fire or take other actions against an employee based solely on the presence of cannabis metabolites in the employee’s body.

 However, a test can be combined with other evidence to show impairment during the employee’s work hours, which can support an adverse employment action.
-When there’s a reasonable suspicion of an employee’s use of cannabis while working, and employer can require drug testing.
+When there’s a reasonable suspicion of an employee’s use of cannabis while working, an employer can require drug testing.

 New York